danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="contacts.unblock.html" name="contacts.unblock">Deletes the user from the blacklist: contacts.unblock</a>

-* <a href="help.dismissSuggestion.html" name="help.dismissSuggestion">Dismiss a suggestion: help.dismissSuggestion</a>
+* <a href="help.dismissSuggestion.html" name="help.dismissSuggestion">Dismiss a suggestion, see here for more info »: help.dismissSuggestion</a>

+* <a href="messages.hideChatJoinRequest.html" name="messages.hideChatJoinRequest">Dismiss or approve a chat join request related to a specific chat or channel: messages.hideChatJoinRequest</a>

+* <a href="messages.hideAllChatJoinRequests.html" name="messages.hideAllChatJoinRequests">Dismiss or approve all join requests related to a specific chat or channel: messages.hideAllChatJoinRequests</a>

+* <a href="messages.editExportedChatInvite.html" name="messages.editExportedChatInvite">Edit an exported chat invite: messages.editExportedChatInvite</a>

 * <a href="messages.editInlineBotMessage.html" name="messages.editInlineBotMessage">Edit an inline bot message: messages.editInlineBotMessage</a>

+* <a href="phone.editGroupCallParticipant.html" name="phone.editGroupCallParticipant">Edit information about a given group call participant: phone.editGroupCallParticipant</a>

 * <a href="channels.editLocation.html" name="channels.editLocation">Edit location of geogroup: channels.editLocation</a>